 Private Label Brand

 The objective of the chain "is to continue growing" through openings and at a rate of 20 stores per year, but also attracting the public.
-With a business strategy based on discount, price and private label brand.
+With a business strategy based on discount, price and private label brand (see here for more on Private Label Brand development).
 Eduardo López, head of Aldi Expansion, "Our reason for being in Spain and our commitment to shoppers is offering discount.
 At Aldi we dedicate all our efforts to developing our own private label brands, which represents 86% of our assortment, and this allows us to maintain high quality at very low prices.
 During the first half of 2020, Aldi's own private label brand products represented 67% of the company's total sales”, explains the manager.

 The German discount chain in Spain has an assortment of nearly 2,000 products and maintains agreements with more than 400 national suppliers.
 The national products represents 80% of the entire assortment.
 "More and more customers are opting for staple foods and private labels that allow them to make a complete purchase without having to allocate a large budget," he says.

 Within Aldi's expansion plan, the city of Madrid is, with 17 store, the city where the largest number of stores are concentrated.
 "At Aldi we are currently developing a strong expansion plan in Spain and the Community of Madrid and the capital are, of course, strategic areas for us."
 The German discounter will conclude its opening plan for this year with the opening of five new establishments in Spain during the month of December.
 These are two establishments located in Catalonia, another two in Andalusia and one in the Community of Madrid.
 In total, it will increase its workforce by more than 80 employees.